Augmented Reality vs. Virtual Reality

 Revolutionized is reader-supported.
 When you buy through links on our site, we may earn an affiliate commision.
 Learn more here.

 Augmented reality.
 Virtual reality.
 VR and AR.
-You’ve probably heard these terms used to describe video games and other programs.
-They’re becoming much more popular now that our technology is reaching the point where these kinds of interfaces can be made portable.
-Augmented reality vs virtual reality: What’s the difference between and where can each of these technologies be applied?
+You’ve probably heard people use these terms to describe video games and other programs.
+They’re becoming much more popular now that technology is allowing software to be more portable.
+Augmented reality vs virtual reality: What’s the difference between them, and what are the potential applications for each one?

 Virtual reality, as its name implies, creates a virtual representation of reality — or, rather, a “particular” reality.
 It doesn’t necessarily have to be the real one.

 The idea behind virtual reality has been around for a while.
 The term itself was coined in the 1980s when the founder of VPL Research developed a set of goggles and gloves that allowed users to explore a virtual environment.
-They were rudimentary compared to the VR headsets you can purchase today, like the HTC Vive and the Oculus Rift.
+This virtual reality was rudimentary compared to the VR headsets you can purchase today, like the HTC Vive and the Oculus Rift.

-The 1970s and ’80s saw NASA working on the Virtual Interface Environment Workstation, which paired a VR headset with a set of haptic gloves to enable users to interact more directly and convincingly with the virtual world.
+The 1970s and ’80s saw NASA working on the Virtual Interface Environment Workstation.
+It paired a VR headset with a set of haptic gloves to enable users to interact more directly and convincingly with the virtual world.

 Today, you can even use your cell phone to explore virtual worlds with things like Google Cardboard or Samsung’s VR headset.
 Simply place your phone in the headset and you’re off to explore worlds unknown.

 Augmented reality takes the idea of the virtual world to a whole new level by projecting virtual creations onto the real world.
-It made the news when “Pokémon Go” hit the ‘net in 2016, but the idea of augmented reality actually debuted in 1968.
-The first example of AR was able to display simple wireframe drawings — although it wasn’t actually called “augmented reality” until the term was coined in 1990.
+“Pokémon Go” made headlines in 2016, but the idea of augmented reality actually debuted in 1968.
+The first example of AR was able to display simple wireframe drawings.
+However, it wasn’t actually called “augmented reality” until the term was coined in 1990.

 Augmented Reality vs Virtual Reality: Practical Applications

-Right now, virtual reality is primarily used in gaming — but there are plenty of other applications for this advancing technology.
-Virtual reality is being used in medical settings for everything from chronic pain management to training new surgeons.
-It’s being used to help soldiers who are suffering from Post-Traumatic Stress Disorder, too.
+Right now, the most popular use for virtual reality is gaming, but there are plenty of other applications for this advancing technology.
+People use virtual reality in medical settings for everything from chronic pain management to training new surgeons.
+Therapists are also using it to treat soldiers suffering from post-traumatic stress disorder.

-It can even be used to make virtual models of patients’ homes for those who are stuck in the hospital during treatment.
-It can make patients more comfortable during extended stays, which helps to improve their recovery and reduce the length of their hospital stays.
+It’s even possible to make virtual models of homes to comfort patients stuck in the hospital for long periods.
+Making patients more comfortable speeds up their recovery and reduces the length of their hospital stays.

-It can even be used in dentists’ offices to keep patients entertained and reduce their anxiety during dental procedures.
-Walmart is even starting to use VR to train its new associates, though it isn’t the only big company that’s turning to virtual reality rather than human trainers.
+Dentists’ offices can use VR to keep patients entertained and reduce their anxiety during dental procedures.
+Walmart is even starting to use VR to train its new associates, though it isn’t the only big company turning to virtual reality rather than human trainers.

-Sports broadcasts have been using augmented reality since the late 1990s to mark first down lines on the television screen.
+Sports broadcasts have been using augmented reality since the late 1990s to mark the first-down lines on the television screen.
 Around this time, the Navy also started working on an augmented battlefield system that gave users a heads-up display that transmitted real-time battle data.
 NASA used it for flight map overlays during test flights as well.

-Today, AR is primarily used for gaming.
+Today, most people use AR for gaming.
 “Jurassic World: Evolution” allows you to wander your neighborhood and catch dinosaurs.
 “Pokémon Go” allows you to do the same with Pokémon.
-These applications use the phone’s camera to project these creatures onto the environment, so if you’ve ever wanted to see a velociraptor on your couch or a Pikachu on your computer’s keyboard, these are the applications for you.
+These applications use the phone’s camera to project these creatures onto the environment.
+So, if you’ve ever wanted to see a velociraptor on your couch or a Pikachu on your keyboard, these games are for you.

-AR can be used in many of the same ways that VR can: for medical preparation, military training and education.
-AR is still fairly new, at least the version that’s available to civilian consumers, so we haven’t had a chance to truly explore all the potential benefits that AR has to offer.
+AR has many of the same applications as VR: medical preparation, military training and education.
+AR is still fairly new — at least the version available to civilian consumers — so we haven’t yet begun to truly explore all the potential benefits AR has to offer.

 What Does the Future Hold?

 It will be interesting to see where the technology goes from here.
 There are plenty of imaginative people in the VR and AR industries, and while their primary focus might be gaming, that isn’t going to stop anyone from coming up with new and inventive ways to use this quickly advancing technology.
-Maybe the next step will include virtual classrooms for people who live in rural areas and who want to take specialized courses but can’t travel to the classrooms where they are being taught.
+Maybe the next step will include virtual classrooms for people who live in rural areas and who want to take specialized courses but can’t travel to physical classrooms.

 We can’t wait to see where virtual reality takes us next, whether it’s to the moon, Mars, across the universe or to some fantastic fictional land we can’t even imagine yet.
 You can already use virtual reality to explore the universe thanks to photos taken by the European Space Agency — so why not use it to explore other universes as well?